 - The broker only supports a limited number of trading platforms

 Step 2: Understand the key Aspects of CFD Trading

 To trade CFDs, the trader must have a knowledge of technical and fundamental analysis.
-Access to news feeds and market research tools is critical to success.
+Access to news feeds and market research tools can be critical.
 CFDs can be traded intraday, or can be traded on a swing trading basis.
 Due to the fact that CFD contracts expire, position trading (i.e. keeping positions open for months or even years) is not advised.
-Here is an explanation of the factors that a trader must consider to trade CFDs?
+Here is an explanation of the factors that a trader must consider to trade CFDs:

 Each category of CFDs has its own specific fundamentals.
 Therefore, the news that will move the prices of crude oil for instance, is not the same news that will move a stock like Baidu or Apple.
 Therefore, an understanding of the fundamentals for each CFD category is required.